UX Internal Reviews

 Objective

-The primary objective was to conduct an open-ended review of the UX and UI methodologies our teams were using.
+The primary objective was to conduct a review of the user experience (UX) and user interface (UI) methodologies our teams were using.
 Given that my role was newly formed, the findings from the initial review helped identify where I should focus my efforts in supporting our teams with UX and UI advice.
 It also allowed me to meet with key stakeholders and learn about their work.
-A year later, the second review aimed to measure the tangible impact of our efforts and determine if the adoption of UX and UI methodologies had significantly increased.
+A year later, a second review aimed to measure the tangible impact of our efforts and determine if the adoption of UX and UI methodologies had increased.

 Research methods